 Rob is a manufacturing supervisor at Zimmer Biomet in the orthopedics capital of the world, Warsaw, Indiana.
 Drawing from the experience of his Indiana Tech professors helped him create a new world for himself.

-“I feel that it was the culmination of all the professors who had real-life experience in the workforce (that prepared me most for my career).
+“It was the culmination of all the professors who had real-life experience in the workforce that prepared me most for my career.
 They were able to teach me the things that the books could not,” Rob said.

 “Some of my professors had actually owned their own businesses or managed large companies.
 In doing so, they were able to draw on their experience and make connections to the material they were teaching.
 They really seemed to care for me and that filled me with confidence that I really could reach the goals I thought were just dreams.”

-Rashaam is a full-time staff accountant with the Ward Corporation in Fort Wayne, Indiana.
+Rashaam is a full-time staff accountant with Sweetwater in Fort Wayne, Indiana.
 While at Indiana Tech, he took advantage of all the resources he could in order to be ready for life after graduation.

 “Indiana Tech does a great job preparing you for your career by giving you multiple ways to develop your skills that you will need in the job world,” he said.
 “From mock interviews to career fairs, Indiana Tech’s Career Center does a fantastic job of getting students the necessary exposure to employers.”